 - These symptoms result in distress and difficulty carrying out routine tasks.

 - The symptoms do not happen because of another disorder or the use of a medication or other substance.

-There is no specific treatment for this condition, but medication and counselling may help.
+There is no specific treatment for this condition, but medication and counseling may help.

 Cognitive behavior therapy (CBT)

-Depersonalization, dissociation, and related experiences can happen for a number of reasons, including PTSD, the use of some substances, and some lifelong conditions.
+Depersonalization, dissociation, and related experiences can happen for a number of reasons, including PTSD, the use of some substances, and other mental health conditions.